DrDanicka/trading_strategy_tester/trading_strategy_tester/indicators/notes.md

 ## CCI (Commodity Channel Index)
 * Long if CCI turns up from below -100
 * Short if CCI turns down from above 100

+## Chaikin Oscillator
+* go long on a bullish divergence
+* go short on a bearish divergence

+## CHOP (Choppiness Index)
+* value below 38.2 indicate trend
+* values above 61.8 signal consolidation

+## CMF (Chaikin Money Flow)
+* above and below zero

+## CMO (Chande Momentum Oscillator)
+* short when values above 50
+* long when values below -50

+## COP (Coppock Curve Indicator)
+* indicates bull market when values turn up from below zero

+## DC (Donchain Channels)
+* long when price crosses upper DC
+* short when price crosses the lower DC

+## DMI (Directional Movement Index)
+* long when +DI is above -DI
+* short when -DI is above +DI
+* Use ADX with DMI

+## DPO (Detrend Price Oscillator)
+* long when DPO crosses below and then back above the oversold level
+* short when DPO crosses above and then back below the overbought level
+* TODO pozriet tieto podmienky

+## EFI (Elder Force Index)
+* long when EFI below zero and bullish divergence
+* short when EFI above zero and bearish divergence

+## EOM (Ease of Movement)
+* long when crosses above zero
+* short when crosses below zero

+## ROC (Rate of Change)
+* long when ROC crosses to below the oversold level and rises back above it
+* long on bull divergence
+* short when ROC crosses to above the overbought level and falls back bellow it
+* short on bear divergence

+## RSI (Relative Strength Index)
+* long when value crosses 30 from below
+* short when value crosses 70 from above